You commonly hear an equity firm or venture capital partner claim to

-Human capital risk is the real risk, but most investment firms don’t focus investment decisions and deal valuation not quantifying the people or human risk.
-The overwhelming focus for investors is on quantifying risk by analyzing:
+Most investment firms don’t focus investment decisions and deal valuation quantifying the people, talent, or human risk.
+The overwhelming focus for investors is to quantifying risk analyzing:

 - Market growth or potential,